-Musculoskeletal degeneration and complications from injuries are becoming more prevalent as the population lives longer and participates in rigorous athletic and recreational activities.
-Defects in skeletal tissues may immobilize patients, as well as cause inflammation and pain.
+Musculoskeletal degeneration and complications from injuries have become more prevalent as people live longer and increasingly participate in rigorous athletic and recreational activities.
+Additionally, defects in skeletal tissues may immobilize people and cause inflammation and pain.

-We examine musculoskeletal tissue injury and repair using molecular, cellular, tissue and organ-level approaches, including molecular profiling, histology, imaging and biomechanics, to support the integration of new knowledge to improve the diagnosis and treatment of diseases and injuries of the skeleton and its associated tissues.
+Musculoskeletal regeneration researchers in the Center for Regenerative Medicine study musculoskeletal tissue injury and repair using molecular, cellular, tissue, organ and whole body-level approaches, including molecular profiling, histology, imaging and biomechanics.
+Research supports the integration of new knowledge into clinical practice to improve the diagnosis and treatment of diseases and injuries of the skeleton and its associated tissues.
+Areas of focus include:

-- Cartilage and connective tissue.
-Tissue engineering of skeletal, muscle or connective tissues using natural or synthetic scaffolds together with cells and bioactive molecules to restore damaged bone, cartilage, ligaments, tendons or muscles.
+- Musculoskeletal repair.
+Researchers combine natural or synthetic scaffolds with cells and bioactive molecules to restore damaged bone, cartilage, ligaments, tendons or muscles.

-- Bone biology.
-Biological integration of medical implants with the skeleton to achieve fusion with existing tissues and recreate normal movement of patients.
+- Bone growth.
+Biological integration of medical implants into the skeleton aims to achieve fusion with existing tissues and re-create normal movement of patients.

-- Musculoskeletal tissue engineering.
-Direct application of native or engineered stem cells to rejuvenate musculoskeletal tissues, triggering tissue repair and healing.
+- Stem cell therapy.
+Researchers analyze clinically relevant cell types used in therapies to treat musculoskeletal tissue degeneration and apply native or engineered skeletal progenitor cells directly to rejuvenate musculoskeletal tissues, triggering tissue repair and healing.

-Combining existing knowledge with new discoveries, we are developing innovative treatments, surgical procedures and medical devices to address the gamut of musculoskeletal disorders.
+By combining existing knowledge with new discoveries, musculoskeletal regeneration researchers at Mayo Clinic develop innovative treatments, surgical procedures and medical devices to address the gamut of musculoskeletal disorders.